douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * plibonigo - improvement; enhancement
 * plie - furthermore
 * plifaciligi - to facilitate
-* plifortigi - to strengthen
+* plifortigi - to strengthen; to reinforce
+* plifortigo - reinforcement
 * pligrandi - to enlarge
-* pligrandigi - to enlarge; to augment, to expand
+* pligrandigi - to enlarge; to augment; to expand
 * pligrandiĝi - to enlarge; to grow
 * pligrandiĝo - enlargement
 * pliigi - to increase; to boost
 * pliiĝi - to rise; to increase
 * pliiĝo - rise; increase
 * plilarĝigi - to broaden
-* plilongigi - to elongate
+* plilongigi - to elongate; to prolong
 * plimalbonigi - to aggravate; to exacerbate
 * plimulto - majority
 * plonĝi - to dive